UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 - In UAB's 11 games this year, it has seven wins against the spread.

-- The Blazers have been favored by 13.5 points or more three times this season and have covered the spread in two of them.

-- UAB's games this year have gone over the total in four out of 10 opportunities (40%).
+- UAB's games this year have hit the over four times in 10 opportunities (40%).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.